Dyan Marie

 Solo Exhibitions

-March 2010, "Is There No One In The World That Can Fly", KW|AG, Kitchener
+April 2010, “Is There No One In The World Who Can Fly”, Kitchener Waterloo Art Gallery, Kitchener, Ontario

 September, 2009 “Experience Canada: Canadian Experience”, at three sites: 3 billboards at The Tree Museum, Gravenhurst, Ontario, Dupont Projects, Toronto and 19 banners installed along Bloor Street, Lansdowne to Dufferin, Toronto and related Bloor Street walking event.